wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.15 =
+*  Better Checking for empty data sets in calendar formats, before trying to do array multi sort

 = Version 4.14 =
 *  Slight problem with some sites timezones due to the previous code changes and small bug in application of the new windows zone filter.
 Have tested on a set of zones I have, but there is always weird data out there.
 Please let me know asap if you find anything strange.
 Thanks.

 = Version 4.13 =
 *  For sites on php versions < 5.3.
 Removed use of anonymous function for error handler on line 499 on amr-import-ical.php